benshimonz/V1/README.md

 - _n_ is a positive integer

-- {pt} is a property tag of an ordinal property - defined on top of the aggregation (see Q276) or right of the aggregation (see Q275)
+- {pt} is a property tag of an ordinal property / function range - defined on top of the aggregation (see Q276) or right of the aggregation (see Q275)
 - {at}/{st} is an aggregation tag / split tag - defined on top of the aggregation (see Q264, Q226, Q223) or right of the aggregation

 _**Q275:** Any person and his horses - of the 3 horse colors of which he owns the heaviest horse_